An ultra-simple-to-use assets management library

 - Supports secure (https) and protocol agnostic (//) links.

-- Supports collections (named groups of assets) that can be nested, allowing assets dependencies definitions.
+- Supports collections (named sets of assets) that can be nested, allowing assets dependencies definitions.

 - Allows autoloading by default preconfigured assets and collections.

 The library is framework agnostic and it should work well with any framework or naked PHP application.
-Nevertheless, the following instructions have been tailored for Laravel 5 framework (still on Laravel 4?).
+Nevertheless, since the library is most popular between Laravel users the following instructions have been tailored for Laravel 5 framework (still on Laravel 4?).
 If you want to use the library in any other scenario please read the non static interface instructions.

 In your project base directory run